 Religions: St. Cuthbert*, Ehlonna, Zilchus, Fharlanghn, Obad-Hai, Beory

 Allies: Veluna, Furyondy (distrusted), Knights of the Hart (distrusted), Kron Hills gnomes (distrusted, technically in rebellion at present), Dyvers

 Enemies: Iuz, Pomarj, assorted evil cults (particularly Iuz, Vecna, Tsuggtmoy, Elemental Evil)

 Overview: Verbobonc extends from the Iron Wood in the west and well into the Gnarley Forest to the east.
 The Viscounty of Verbobonc is approximately 150 miles from east to west, although the eastern third of that distance lies within the Gnarley Forest.
 Past the Iron Wood is the Archclericy of Veluna; past the Gnarley Forest is the trade nation of Dyvers.
 Verbobonc’s northern border is the mighty Velverdyva River, beyond which stands the proud Kingdom of Furyondy.
 In the south, Verbobonc extends into the Kron Hills.
 The Viscounty of Verbobonc is about 50 miles north to south.
 Due south is the Free Alliance of the Kron Hills, which many will say is a part of the viscounty (the gnomes there will hotly disagree).
 The southwest is bordered by the forbidding Lortmil Mountains, and the southeast is bordered by the isolationist fey nation of Celene.

 The grasslands and meadows of central Verbobonc, fed by clear river water and seasonal rains, are rich and fruitful.
 The foothills to the south are better suited to grazing, and many raise sheep and some small amounts of cattle.

-Settlements in the Viscounty of Verbobonc
+Settlements and Locations within the Viscounty of Verbobonc

 - Carter’s Meadow